Julou Dogs' Merry Christmas

 Ginger Undecorates a Tree

-Two weeks before Christmas, Mama Judy put up the Christmas tree in a corner of the living room.
-This was not a new tradition and Ginger, Caesar and Tsin'tia had all seen the Christmas tree in its corner in years before.
-Even the cats, Jethro and Ducky, were used to seeing the tree in that corner for three weeks (or sometimes more if Mama Judy wasn't in the mood to take it down.)
+Three weeks before Christmas, Mama Judy put up the Christmas tree in a corner of the living room.
+This was not a new tradition and Ginger, Chip, Caesar and Tsin'tia had all seen the Christmas tree in its corner in years before.
+Even the cat, Jethro, was used to seeing the tree in that corner for three weeks (or sometimes more if Mama Judy wasn't in the mood to take it down.)

-This year almost everything was the same but there was a new ornament on the tree that blinked lights and played music.
+This year almost everything was the same as the years before, but now there was a new ornament on the tree that blinked lights and played music.
 Ginger was very fascinated with this ornament.
 She would stand by the tree and look at it and wait for it to play music but it never would until Mama Judy or Daddy Lou came over and touched it.
 Then it would play for a little while and blink its lights.

-One day after the tree had been up about a week, Mama Judy & Daddy Lou went out and were gone for what seemed like hours and hours.
-Ginger was very good for a long time, and Caesar and Tsin'tia were waiting in their crates for their people to return.
+One day after the tree had been up about a week, Mom & Dad went out and were gone for what seemed like hours and hours.
+Ginger was very good for a long time, Chip was sleeping and Caesar and Tsin'tia were waiting in their crates for their people to return.

 Ginger stood up to stretch, pushing her front legs out low to the floor and putting her tail way up in the air.
 Just as she was about to circle and lie down again, her eye caught the new ornament hanging silently on the tree.
 Ginger suddenly wanted it to play music and flash lights.
 But Mama Judy was not there to touch it and make it play.
-Ginger really wanted to watch it.
+Ginger really, really wanted to watch it and hear the tune.

-Ginger looked at the ornament and reached out with her nose and gently nudged it.
+Ginger looked at the ornament and reached out with her nose to gently nudge it.
 Nothing happened.
-Ginger pushed it a little harder with her nose, but it still wouldn't play music and light up.
+She pushed it a little harder with her nose, but it still wouldn't play music or light up.

 Ginger tried to bonk the ornament again, but this time her nose got caught under a small string of lights.
-Ginger stood still for a minute, then moved her head up & down slowly at first and then when her head didn't come loose from the lights, faster and more frantically.
+Ginger stood still for a minute, then moved her head up & down.
+She shook her head slowly at first and then when she didn't get free from the lights, faster and more frantically.

 Moving her head up and down and then shaking it and backing up, Ginger attempted to back away from the tree.
 She was horrified when the whole tree followed her as she moved backwards.
 Ginger was very frightened!
 "YIPE!" she screamed.